 As I approach the 200th post of Weekly Music Commentary I have had the privilege of featuring some of the best bands of our day.
 I must say there is something special about a band.
 The term band can refer to a variety of musical units but this week I am referring to those units that consist of both instrumental and vocal performers.
 Many folks start out in high school joining with friends to have fun playing and dreaming of that day when they become stars.
 I never joined that kind of band back in my high school days.
-Of course, being a horn player made me more of a luxury than a necessary component.
+Of course, being a horn player made me more of a luxury than a necessary part.
 It definitely would have been different if I played the guitar or drums.
 Nevertheless, I had an appreciation for those bands of high school kids, and still do today regardless of musical genre.

 Several years later I started to work in my first print media job; a regional music magazine.
 It provided me with the opportunity to meet various bands in different places within the music industry.
 Some were just starting out, some were signed to recording contracts, and a few were living the dream.
 One thing I noticed about each conversation was that all band members seemed to work very hard in all aspects of the music business.
 When you are an aspiring musician there are so many things to be done daily.
 There is no team of people working on your behalf; all promotional leg work is done by band members – and/or friends and family members.
 On top of that work there is the everyday task of improving musically.
 All the band members I came in contact with understood the necessary effort and worked tirelessly to make it happen.